-Italian rescuers search for missing in island landslide
+Body of girl found in Italy mudslide; death toll rises to 2

-MILAN (AP) — Rescuers dug through mud and debris for a second day on Sunday in the search for people believed lost in an enormous landslide tore through a port town on the Italian resort island of Ischia.
+MILAN (AP) — Search teams pulled the body of a young girl from her family home on Sunday as they dug through mud for a second day in the search for people still missing after an enormous landslide on the Italian resort island of Ischia.

+The Naples prefect confirmed that the death toll in the tragedy had risen to two, following also the recovery of the body of a 31-year-old woman from the island on Saturday.

-One body was recovered on Saturday and two families with children remained among the 11 missing in the port town of Casamicciola, feared buried under mud and debris that firefighters said was six meters (20 feet) deep in some places.
+A further 10 people remained missing in the port town of Casamicciola, feared buried under mud and debris.

-“Mud and water tend to fill every space,” the spokesman for Italian firefighter, Luca Cari, told RAI state TV. ”Our teams are searching with hope, even if it is very difficult.”
+“Mud and water tend to fill every space,” the spokesperson for Italian firefighters, Luca Cari, told RAI state TV. ”Our teams are searching with hope, even if it is very difficult.”

 “Our biggest hope is that people identified as missing have found refuge with relatives and friends and have not advised of their position,” he added.

-The risks of landslides remained in the part of town furthest up the mountain, near where heavy rainfall loosened a chunk of mountainside, requiring search teams to enter by foot, he said.
+The risks of landslides remained in the highest part of the town, near where heavy rainfall loosened a chunk of mountainside, requiring search teams to enter by foot, he said.

 Small bulldozers focused on clearing roads overnight to allow rescue vehicles to pass, while dive teams were brought in to check cars that had been pushed into the sea.